instructure/instructure-ui/docs/getting-started/building-instui.md

 The project uses `yarn` for managing these packages and also for resolving dependencies, running scripts and managing the whole mono-repository itself.

-> **Note**: Windows OS is not supported as a build platform due to some libraries that we rely on for building Instructure UI do not support Windows
+> **Note**: Windows is only partially supported.
+One can build the project and documentation apps, running other commands (like testing) fail.
 >
 > Also we're using environment variables through our build pipeline and they are defined differently in Linux/OSX and Windows.